LuisFiegl/CNN_Africa/README.md

 early warning systems, researchers are employing statistical and mathematical methods to find conflict patterns in data.
 Particularly following the emergence of **spatial data** from satellites (remote sensing data) and various machine learning techniques suited to handle data of such complexity.
 In this project, we utilized such data to predict violent conflicts for the entire continent of Africa.
-We aimed to extend pre- vious approaches by using **Convolutional Neural Networks (CNNs)** and **Sparse Con- volutional Neural Networks (Sparce CNNs)**, to determine whether Deep Learning models can enhance prediction accuracy by utilizing spatial information.
+We aimed to extend pre vious approaches by using **Convolutional Neural Networks (CNNs)** and **Sparse Con- volutional Neural Networks (Sparce CNNs)**, to determine whether Deep Learning models can enhance prediction accuracy by utilizing spatial information.